 Let me preface this by saying we did not hike all the way down the crater.
 It takes twice as long to climb back up from where you turn around.
 You must also take the altitude into account as you are nearly 10,000 ft (3000m) above sea level, and the air is thin.
 If you do choose to hike all the way down, know that there is the possibility to ride mules on the way back up.
 However, I cannot vouch for the treatment of these animals, so please do your research before you go if you choose this option!

 After hiking however far you want, climb back up the walls of the crater and get back in the car.
-Continue driving up to Pu’u’ula’ula Summit, the highest drivable point on Mount Haleakalā, where you’ll see the NASA observatory (closed to the public).
+Continue driving up to Pu’u’ula’ula Summit, the highest drivable point on Mount Haleakalā.
+There you’ll see the NASA observatory, but it is actually closed to the public.

 After that, you will begin your descent along Haleakalā Highway towards the Kalahaku Overlook.
 Make sure to follow the speed limit and watch for nenes, the endangered Hawaii state bird.
 As you near the park exit, you’ll pass Hosmer Grove, a perfect place to picnic!
 If you did not pack a lunch, consider stopping at Coconut Fish Cafe in Kihei for amazing fish tacos!